-The Compensation Committee, which consists of Mr. Keyes (who serves as its chairman), Mr. Chu, Dr. Currie and Mr. O'Rourke, held two meetings during the last fiscal year.
-The Compensation Committee reviews and approves the Company's executive compensation policy and makes recommendations concerning the Company's employee benefit plans.
+The Nominating Committee, which consists of Mr. Chu (who serves as its chairman), Dr. Currie and Mr. O'Rourke, held one meeting during the last fiscal year.
+The Nominating Committee provides assistance to the Board of Directors in identifying, screening and recommending qualified candidates to serve as directors of the Company.
+The Nominating Committee will consider nominees proposed by stockholders.
+Any recommendations should be directed to the Corporate Secretary at the Company's principal executive offices.

-During the fiscal year ended December 31, 2000, all incumbent directors attended at least 75% of the aggregate number of meetings of the Board of Directors and meetings of the committees of the Board on which they served.
+During the fiscal year ended December 31, 2001, all incumbent directors attended at least 75% of the aggregate number of meetings of the Board of Directors and meetings of the committees of the Board on which they served, except for Mr. Sonsini, who attended 56% and Mr. Chu, who attended 67% of the meetings of the Board of Directors.
+Mr. Sonsini recused himself from certain meetings relating to the Company's acquisition of C-Cube Microsystems Inc., due to a conflict of interest.